 At the age of seven Emma started to play the violin.
 Her first teacher was Evert Sillem.
 At the age of twelve she started the young talent program at the Sweelinck Academie of Amsterdam with Prof. Lex Korff de Gidts.
-Currently she is studying in her fourth year Bachelor education with Prof. Ilya Grubert at the Conservatory of Amsterdam and with Lukas Hagen in Salzburg.
+Currently she is studying with Ilya Grubert at the Conservatory of Amsterdam and with Lukas Hagen in Salzburg.

 In 2015 she got accepted as one of the twelve participants to the course ‘Crans-Montana Classics’ in Switzerland.